davideger/blog/microbenchmarks/heartbreak.md

-# Microbenchmarks are a 💔 Hotel
+# Microbenchmarks are a Heartbreak Hotel 💔
 ## watch out, or that speedy library may just break your heart
 ### ... and why every data scientist should check out ❤️ Ray